 Some instructional design trends we’re loving include:

-- Personalized learning: Every learner is unique.
-Quizzes, games and tests that adapt to a user’s skill level and knowledge base are here, and can help every student get exactly the level of support they need.
+• Personalized learning: Every learner is unique.
+Quizzes, games, and tests that adapt to a user’s skill level and knowledge base are here and can help every student get exactly the level of support they need.

-- Video learning: Students already spend so much time in front of YouTube and other video streaming platforms.
+• Video learning: Students already spend so much time in front of YouTube and other video streaming platforms.
 Capitalize on this tendency with high-quality videos that are fun and educational.

-- Virtual and augmented reality: Field trips are no longer limited to the surrounding neighborhood.
-Instead, virtual and augmented reality platforms can show students the world, the galaxy and even realms that don’t exist.
+• Virtual and augmented reality: Field trips are no longer limited to the surrounding neighborhood.
+Instead, virtual and augmented reality platforms can show students the world, the galaxy, and even realms that don’t exist.

-- Gamification: Play is fun, which is why it’s such a great tool for getting kids invested in curricula.
+• Gamification: Play is fun, which is why it’s such a great tool for getting kids invested in curricula.
 If you can turn it into a game on the computer or tablet, you can get even bored learners invested.

 Reasons to Consider an Instructional Design Degree

 When you pursue an instructional design degree, you invest in the future of education.
-If you’ve ever sat in a classroom and wondered why a teacher is doing things a certain way, or lamented the refusal of educational institutions to embrace true inclusion and diversity, this degree gives you the chance to be a part of the solution.
+If you’ve ever sat in a classroom and wondered why a teacher is doing things a certain way or lamented the refusal of educational institutions to embrace true inclusion and diversity, this degree gives you a chance to be a part of the solution.
 You’ll design and test new ideas, and you’ll get to work with a wide range of education and technology experts.

 The following are just some of the benefits of choosing this program.